hamikm/apistudy/README.md

 * `pip install sqlalchemy-migrate`
 * `./createdb.py`
 * `./migratedb.py`
+* Change the port in `run.py` and host IP override if necessary.
 * `./run.py`

 The file `apistudy/app/views.py` documents the endpoints available in this service.
 Here are some example invocations: